napari/docs/docs/troubleshooting.md

 ### My image renders as all black/all white

 This can happen when the contrast limits are not set correctly.
-You can reset the contrast limits by right-clicking "contrast limits", then clicking the "Reset" button in the dialog shown.
+You can reset the contrast limits by right-clicking "contrast limits", then clicking the "Reset" button in the advanced contrast limits widget shown.

-The contrast limits are the minimum and maximum values displayed by the layer.
-Any value under the smaller contrast limit will appear as black, while any value above the larger limit will appear as white.
-Additionally, when all the values are near the bottom of the range, the image can still appear black even if there are some very dark but not quite black pixels there.

-You can reset the contrast limits by clicking the Auto-Contrast: "Once" button, or, if that fails, right clicking on the contrast limits to do manual adjustment, including directly editing the numbers shown.
-When in doubt, you can hover over the canvas with your image layer selected, and check the status message as you move the mouse around.
-That will give you an idea of the range and variability of the data in your layer, helping you set meaningful contrast limits.
+See [](contrast-limits) for more information on contrast limits.

 ### PermissionError when trying to launch napari on Windows